strategineer/personal-website/content/books/2022-08-17/index.md

 ---
 If you and your friends are into Monster of the Week style shows, maybe you would be into this system?

-Although this feels like a rulebook made for people to buy and keep on their shelf rather than play.
+This feels like a rulebook made for people to buy and keep on their shelf rather than play though.

-There's nothing extraordinary about the ruleset itself, it seems a little too loose to my liking.
+There's nothing extraordinary about the ruleset itself, it seems a little too loose for my tastes.

+But I don't expect to be playing it any time soon so what do I know?